 Our objective here is to confirm loan and investment balances reported in Rialtas are supported by third party bank or loan statements and that interest is brought to account.
-At this stage we have:
+We have:

-- > Agreed the balance on the new CCLA account reported in Rialtas to the CCLA statement and agreed the transfer from the Natwest account to set up the investment; and - > Tested the interim repayment of loan to the PWLB to the third-party demand notice.
+- ➤ Agreed the balance on the CCLA account set up in the year as reported in Rialtas to the September CCLA statement and agreed the transfer from the Natwest account to set up the investment, then at the year-end agreed the balance reported in the AGAR to the CCLA statement; - > Agreed the year-end balances on the other investment accounts, specifically; with the Buckinghamshire Building Society to an email confirmation, for the Hampshire Trust Bank to correspondence and for Cambridge and Counties to a statement; and - > Tested the interim repayments of loan to the PWLB to the third-party demand notice and agreed the year-end loan balance reported in the AGAR to the Government's Debt Management Office website.